Problem · US site architecture

 No. The translation is usually fine.
 The structure is the problem.
 A US site is not a translated home site.
 It has to do specific work that a home site does not.

 Five things.
 Hero anchors the US category and names US peers.
 Case-study format leads with outcome number and customer name.
-Pricing posture appears as fixed-quote orientation.
+How the price is presented appears as fixed-quote orientation.
 Reference proof shows at least one US locator point.
-Structured data marks up the page so an AI agent reads it cleanly.
+Structured data marks up the page so an AI agent judges it cleanly.

 Not on its own.
-UX improves the experience of a US visitor reading a structurally-wrong page.
+UX improves the experience of a US visitor judging a structurally-wrong page.
 It does not move the page from home structure to US structure.

-Inquiry through the contact form and a discovery conversation.
-Send the URL of the US site, the URL of the home site for comparison, the analytics on the US site for the last quarter, and the three US-buyer email threads that did not convert.
+Inquiry through the contact form.
+Share the US site URL, the home site URL, the last-quarter analytics, and three US-buyer email threads that did not convert.
 Response within one business day.

 What this work does not include.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No trademark filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 No accessibility or ADA legal compliance certification.
 These belong with counsel on both sides of the corridor.
-The firm works inside the parameters they set.
-When a website decision carries legal, accessibility, or privacy implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a website decision carries legal, accessibility, or privacy implications, GMA flags it and defers before execution.

 If the US visitor lands and leaves under ten seconds, the hero is failing.
 Describe the file.